geeksblabla/geeksblabla.com/README.md

       - Tags : At least 1
       - isNext : always `false`. `true` means the episode is the next one and should appear on the footer.
       - video : Facebook video id
+      - featured : default `false`, `true` will show the episode in the TOP EPISODE home page  Section

 ```
 date: 2019-03-28